michellevit/Site-Blocker-Chrome-Extension/README.txt

 1) Open the repository on GitHub and click the green 'Code' button dropdown
 2) In the 'Local' tab, select the option to 'Download ZIP' and download it to a temporary location on your computer
 3) Unzip the folder
-4) In the Google Chrome browser, select the 'Extensions' option (puzzle icon beside URL bar)
+4) In the Google Chrome browser, select the 'Extensions' option (puzzle icon beside URL bar), then click 'Manage Extensions'
+5) Toggle the 'Developer mode' option (in the upper right corner) to on
-5) Select 'Load unpacked'
+6) Select 'Load unpacked'
-6) Find the folder with the unzipped folder, and select it (note: do not double-click/'Open' it, just select it) and click 'Select Folder'
+7) Find the folder with the unzipped folder, and select it (note: do not double-click/'Open' it, just select it) and click 'Select Folder'
-7) Make sure it is enabled (the switch is blue)
+8) Make sure it is enabled (the switch is blue)
+9) Toggle the 'Developer mode' option (in the upper right corner) back to off
-8) Now you can delete the folder from your computer as it has been added to your browser and is no longer needed
+10) Now you can delete the folder from your computer as it has been added to your browser and is no longer needed

 ----------